 - Kawaii: ★★★★★★★★★★

-The older half-sister of Ruby Rose and the fourth member of Team RWBY, her early years were marred with having to take care of her little sister after her step-mother, Summer Rose, died before Ruby had even learned how to talk, and learning about her own birth mother, Raven Branwen, who had walked out just after she was born.
-Yang is a natural-born fighter and thrill seeker who took to Huntress training at Beacon like a fish to water, but her boisterous and cheerful personality hides a girl with a lot of inner pain and who is desperately looking for a greater purpose in life besides fighting for fun.
+The older half-sister of Ruby Rose and the fourth member of Team RWBY, Yang's early years were marred with having to take care of her little sister after her step-mother, Summer Rose, died before Ruby had even learned how to talk, and learning about her own birth mother, Raven Branwen, who had walked out just after she was born.
+Yang is a natural-born fighter and thrill seeker who took to Huntress training at Beacon like a fish to water, being strong and confident yet also approachable and tender to her family and friends.
+However her boisterous and cheerful personality hides a hurting girl who is coping with a lot of inner pain and desperately looking for a greater purpose in life.

 In combat, Yang wields the powerful Ember Celica, shotgun gauntlets that augment her already amazing close-range combat capabilities.
 Her Semblance increases her combat potential the harder she's struck, though she can easily lose control of that if she's angered... such as having her hair cut.